-- 6.23 In respect of Exchange Trades, HKSCC conducts daily Margin back-testing to test (a) Margin coverage by comparing the Margin Rate with the actual daily HSI movement; and (b) sufficiency of collateral requirements imposed on selected CPs of different sizes and ChinaClear by comparing the simulated closing-out losses with the total Margin, Concentration Collateral and Additional Collateral requirements. - 6.24 HKSCC also performs sensitivity analysis of the margining model on a monthly basis to test how the level of Margin coverage and risk exposures are affected by different market conditions with different assumptions and model parameters such as lookback periods of different duration.
-This analysis will be conducted more frequently when the market is unusually volatile, less liquid or when the concentration of positions held by an individual CP increases significantly. - 6.25 In respect of China Connect Securities Trades, HKSCC conducts daily back testing to assess the overall collateral coverage on CPs with respect to their buy positions on China Connect Securities. - 6.26 A high level summary of the back-testing and sensitivity analysis results is disclosed to the public via the HKEX website on a monthly basis.
-HKSCC also discloses margin coverage results in the PFMI quantitative disclosures on a quarterly basis. - 6.27 HKSCC performs an annual independent validation of the margining model.
+- 6.21 In respect of Exchange Trades, in order to monitor the Margin coverage and model performance, HKSCC conducts daily Margin back-testing on (1) actual CPs' portfolios according to PFMI requirements, and (2) constant portfolios. - 6.22 HKSCC also performs sensitivity analysis of the Margining model on a monthly basis to test how the level of Margin coverage and risk exposures are affected by different market conditions using different assumptions and model parameters such as lookback periods of different duration.
+This analysis will be conducted more frequently when the market is unusually volatile, less liquid or when the concentration of positions held by an individual CP increases significantly. - 6.23 In respect of China Connect Securities Trades, HKSCC conducts daily back testing to assess the overall collateral coverage on CPs on China Connect Securities. - 6.24 HKSCC discloses Margin coverage results in the PFMI quantitative disclosures on a quarterly basis. - 6.25 HKSCC performs an annual independent validation of the Margining model.
 The validation includes the assessment of the robustness and effectiveness of the model as well as the back-testing methodology.